Corporate governance

 Principle 9: Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board

-The Chairman leads the Board and is responsible for its governance structures, performance and effectiveness.
+The Non-Executive Chair leads the Board and is responsible for its governance structures, performance and effectiveness.
 The Board retains ultimate accountability for good governance and is responsible for monitoring the activities of the executive team.
 The Non-Executive Directors are responsible for bringing independent and objective judgement to Board decisions.
 The Executive Directors are responsible for the operation of the business and delivering the strategic goals agreed by the Board.

-The Board is supported by the Audit Committee, Remuneration Committee and Nomination Committee, further details of which are set out in paragraph 18 of Part I of the Admission document and the AIM Rule 26 website.
+The Board is supported by the Audit & Risk Committee, the Remuneration Committee and the Nomination Committee, further details of which are set out in the “Board Committees” section of the Annual Report.
 There are certain material matters which are reserved for consideration by the full Board.
-Each of the committees has access to information and external advice, as necessary, to enable the committee to fulfil its duties.
+Each of the Committees has access to information and external advice, as necessary, to enable the committee to fulfil its duties.

-Principle 10: Communicate how the Company is governed and is performing by maintaining a dialogue with Shareholders and other relevant stakeholders
+Principle 10: Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

 There is also a designated email address for Investor Relations, ir@devolverdigital.com, and all contact details are included on the Group’s website.